Phase-space entropy cascade and irreversibility of stochastic heating in nearly collisionless plasma turbulence: Phase-space spectrum

 To obtain \eqref{gamma_k_phi}, we used \eqref{SimSol} and changed variables from $r$ to $y$ in the integral.
 Note that these expressions are valid only for $s \geq 0$.
 For $s < 0$, combining \eqref{gamma_s}, \eqref{gamma_k}, and \eqref{reality_conditions}, we have that

 As was the case for the Fourier spectrum, the flux is a nontrivial function of $k$ and $s$ for $\xi \sim 1$, but can be simplified when $\xi$ is small or large.
-The $k$ flux has the asymptotics
+The asymptotics of the $k$ and $s$ components of the flux, which we derive below, are